numixproject/numix-core/README.md

 Numix uTouch icon theme
 =======================

 Numix uTouch is an icon theme from the [Numix project](http://numixproject.org).
 This theme is now being continued by [robocoder-db](https://github.com/robocoder-db)!
 (Formerly DevilishDB).
-This is only because the theme still seemed to be popular with the community and hopefully it will become more popular again now that it's being contitued.
+This is only because the theme still seemed to be popular with the community.
+Hopefully it will become more popular again now that it's being continued!

 Licensed under the GPL-3.0+